Happy, healthy, plants grown by experts and shipped right to your doorstep.

 In the spring, 3-inch clusters of male catkins appear, their yellow-brown tassels gently swaying in the warm breeze.
 These male catkins will pollinate the tiny female flowers.

 Dark green, heart-shaped, 3-6-inch serrated leaves will soon fill out Hazelnut for summer.
-For a wonderful visual treat, the fall colors range from vivid orange, mellow gold and yellows and deepen into rich wine-reds.
+For a wonderful visual treat, the fall colors range from vivid orange, mellow gold, and yellows and deepen into rich wine-reds.

-Hazelnuts are rich in vitamin E, manganese, thiamine, copper and are a delicious boost to Keto dieters when eaten as a snack.
+Hazelnuts are rich in vitamin E, manganese, thiamine, and copper and are a delicious boost to Keto dieters when eaten as a snack.

 Raw or roasted, the hazelnut is an outstanding nut.
 It's sweet in flavor and although having a variety of uses, is often used in desserts.
-It's rich in fiber, vitamins and minerals with the added benefit of being gluten-free for those who are sensitive.
+It's rich in fiber, vitamins, and minerals with the added benefit of being gluten-free for those who are sensitive.
 The oil is often used in medications and in aromatherapy.

 American hazelnuts are perfect for baking and candy.
 Incorporate them into homemade energy bars, Keto fat bombs, granola, or hot cereal.